Jermaine Beckford: Bury

-Following his release from Preston, Beckford signed a 2-year deal with Bury on 15 May 2017.
+Following his release from Preston, Beckford signed a two-year deal with Bury on 15 May 2017.
 Beckford scored his first goal for Bury on 5 August against Walsall in a 1–0 win.
 He started a total of 15 matches for the club, plus three appearances as a substitute, and scored eight goals.

-Having missed most of the 2018–19 season was a persistent injury, on 27 August 2019 Beckford announced his decision to retire from football at the age of 35.
+Having missed most of the 2018–19 season with a persistent injury, on 27 August 2019 Beckford announced his decision to retire from football at the age of 35.

 International career

 Due to having a Jamaican father and Grenadian mother Beckford was eligible under FIFA regulations to play for either Jamaica, Grenada or England.

 Beckford was approached by Grenada's coach Tommy Taylor with a view to playing for the Grenada national football team in May 2009.
 In May 2011, the Jamaica Star reported that Beckford was close to finalising an agreement to play for Jamaica.

 In November 2012, the Jamaican Football Federation reported that Beckford had shown interest playing for the Reggae Boyz and was in the pool of players eligible to be called up for the 2014 FIFA World Cup qualifiers.

 On 31 January 2013, Beckford was called up to the Jamaica squad for the first time for Jamaica's fixture against Mexico, but had to pull out of the squad a day later with an injury.

-Beckford made a total of six appearances for Jamaica, scoring one goal in a FIFA World Cup qualifying match against USA in June 2013.
+Beckford made a total of six appearances for Jamaica, scoring one goal in a FIFA World Cup qualifying match against the United States in June 2013.

 Personal life

 Since retiring, Beckford has made numerous television appearances as a football pundit.
 His younger brother, Travis, won the first series of Wayne Rooney's Street Striker on Sky1.

+Before signing a contract at Leeds United, Beckford worked for the RAC.